aumouvantsillage/guillaume.baierouge.fr/src/2021-04-23-a-riscv-core-in-racket.md

   one or more logic vectors.
   `right` can be omitted like in `unsigned-slice` and `signed-slice`.

-You can find the complete implementation of these functions and macros in module [logic.rkt](https://github.com/aumouvantsillage/Virgule-CPU-Racket/blob/main/src/logic.rkt).
+You can find the complete source code of these functions and macros in module [logic.rkt](https://github.com/aumouvantsillage/Virgule-CPU-Racket/blob/main/src/logic.rkt).

 :::warning